De Oratore: Book II

 De Oratore Book II is the second part of De Oratore by Cicero.
 Much of Book II is dominated by Marcus Antonius.
-He shares with Lucius Crassus, Quintus Catulus, Gaius Julius Caesar, and Sulpicius his opinion on oratory as an art, eloquence, the orator's subject matter, invention, arrangement, and memory.
+He shares with Lucius Crassus, Quintus Catulus, Gaius Julius Caesar Strabo, and Sulpicius his opinion on oratory as an art, eloquence, the orator's subject matter, invention, arrangement, and memory.

 Oratory as an art

 Antonius surmises "that oratory is no more than average when viewed as an art".
 Oratory cannot be fully considered an art because art operates through knowledge.
 In contrast, oratory is based upon opinions.
 Antonius asserts that oratory is "a subject that relies on falsehood, that seldom reaches the level of real knowledge, that is out to take advantage of people's opinions and often their delusions" (Cicero, 132).
 Still, oratory belongs in the realm of art to some extent because it requires a certain kind of knowledge to "manipulate human feelings" and "capture people's goodwill".